I’m a few weeks into my second trimester now and wanted to share the products that I used the most to survive my first trimester.

 The ingredients in this set are safe for pregnancy and have pulled my skin out of the hormone rut.
 I’ve gone trips a few times this pregnancy and haven’t brought the pretty glass bottles with me and my skin is always happy to get home to them.

 I wore my favorite highwaisted lululemon leggings for the first part of the first trimester until my bump started to get too big.
 And then I ordered a new pair of my favorite over-the-bump leggings from my last pregnancy from Ingrid & Isabel.
 These are flattering and comfortable.
 I wear them for lounging but also appreciate that they aren’t sheer at all for working out.
+I also got this pair at a better price point for exercise and they’re fantastic (and UNDER $20!).

 I also LOVE these “always on never off” leggings from Boob Design I got during my first pregnancy as well as active capri leggings from Ingrid + Isabel for Target.